Skip to main content

 Navigate to Infrastructure > Cloud Infrastructure > Cloud Accounts and select your GCP account from the Cloud Accounts list page.

-The available discovered account-level tags will be listed under the Vendor Custom Fields section.
+Discovered account-level tags are listed under the Vendor Custom Fields section.

 GCP vendor custom fieldsGCP vendor custom fields